List of EastEnders characters introduced in 1997: Courtney Mitchell

 Courtney Mitchell is the daughter of characters Grant Mitchell (Ross Kemp) and Tiffany Mitchell (Martine McCutcheon).
 From her on-screen birth in 1997 until 1998, Courtney is played by Charlotte Michaels.
 Identical twins Carissa and Josephine O'Meara later took over the role.
 The character was written out of the soap when Kemp decided to quit.
 When Grant and Courtney return in 2006, Courtney is played by Megan Jossa until they depart once again in June that year.
 Courtney made an unannounced return on 4 August 2016, played by Alice Nokes, and departed on 9 September 2016.

 Courtney is born prematurely by caesarean section in March 1997.
-At first it is unknown whether her father is Grant or Tony Hills (Mark Homer), but a DNA test reveals that Grant is her father.
-Grant and Tiffany separate and Tiffany is about to leave with Courtney on New Year's Eve 1998, but while chasing Grant who has snatched Courtney, Tiffany is struck and killed by Frank Butcher's (Mike Reid) car.
+At first, it is unknown whether her father is Grant or Tony Hills (Mark Homer), but a DNA test reveals that Grant is her father.
+Grant and Tiffany separate and Tiffany is about to leave with Courtney on New Year's Eve 1998, but, while chasing Grant who has snatched Courtney, Tiffany is struck and killed by Frank Butcher's (Mike Reid) car.
 Grant and Courtney move to Rio de Janeiro in October 1999, and Courtney lives with her dad and stepmother Carla Mitchell (Christianne Oliveira).

 Courtney returns to London on 27 March 2006 with Grant.
 Beyond mischievous, Courtney often refuses to do as she is told, backtalks, and argues with her cousin Ben Mitchell (Charlie Jones) which includes a schism between Peggy and Phil when the latter creates a family tree.
-Ben actually tells Courtney that her father killed her mother.
+Ben tells Courtney that her father killed her mother.
 Initially she refuses to believe Grant's claim that Tiffany's death was an accident.
 When Grant's wife Carla arrives, Courtney shows her blatant dislike.
 Grant decides that they should move to Portugal for a fresh start.
-But he dumps Carla on 9 June 2006 after discovering that she plans to fleece him and run off with another man, so just Grant and Courtney move to Portugal.
+But he dumps Carla on 9 June 2006 after discovering that she plans to fleece him and run off with another man, so only Grant and Courtney move to Portugal.
 In 2010, Courtney is heard on the phone to talking to her grandmother Peggy Mitchell (Barbara Windsor).